Find the list of the current mentors for this year’s cohort on Skylab’s Staff Page > Mentors.

 Mentees have the responsibility of continually updating and meeting with their mentors on a regular basis about their project progress, meeting with the mentor in the manner and time/date of convenience to the mentor.
 It is highly advised the student teams give their mentors an update every week, on a set day of the week, unless otherwise previously negotiated.
 Where possible, a face-to-face meeting should be done at least for the first and last meet ups.

 Mentors will be associated with the team in Skylab, and will be able to view the project milestones and submissions.
 Mentors that feel that their mentee teams are not contributing enough towards meeting their intermediate or advanced certification may feed back to the Orbital staff for close monitoring.

 Mentees should drive the meetings with their mentors and request what they need from the mentors.
-Sample requests could include asking mentors to suggest a technology stack, to suggest how to revise the project scope, to suggest features or technology to implement a feature, to help with testing and recruiting testers, and to review specific parts of the documentation for the project (not code-level review, but project README, log, Splashdown poster, oral pitches, and videos for the project).
+Sample requests could include asking mentors to suggest a technology stack, to suggest how to revise the project scope, to suggest features or technology to implement a feature, to help with testing and recruiting testers, and to review specific parts of the documentation for the project (Milestone submissions, as well as Liftoff / Splashdown poster and video).